 |80 + 240 free

-From these figures it looks as though Sky offer far more channels, but among their free channels are a lot more "+1" channels, and some oddities like Renault TV.
+From these figures it looks as though Sky offer far more channels, but among their free channels are a lot of "+1"s and some oddities like Renault TV.

 Budget channel choice

 From the table above, Virgin Media seem like a good choice for those looking for a budget TV deal: their Original Bundle offers considerably more channels than Virgin Media's cheapest standalone TV deal, Mix TV, for just £2 a month more.

 Sky's basic Original bundle costs £22 a month.
-As seen above, it's possible to add in their Broadband Lite and phone package, and we've a package that's less expensive than Virgin's, but with far more channels.
+As seen above, it's possible to add in their Broadband 12GB and phone package, and we've a package that's not even £1 more expensive than Virgin's, but with far more channels.

 It depends what's more important, TV or broadband - but where TV is concerned, customers get more for their money with Sky.